SuperVK/sparse-image-repr-bep/bep.typ

 The final loss is then defined as $L = L_"image" + L_"anisotropy" + L_"sizing"$, $lambda_"anisotropy"$ and $lambda_"sizing"$ are both set to 0.1.

-As $RR^2 times RR times RR^3$ are all vector spaces, and the loss function is continuous, we can use gradient descent to optimize this.
+As $RR^2 times RR times RR^3$ are all vector spaces, and the loss function is continuous and differentiable, we can use gradient descent to optimize this.
 We will use AdamW and a scheduler to further optimize the training process.

 == Amount of Gaussians<amount-of-gaussians>
-The amount of Gaussians have a significant impact on both the quality of the image and the amount of tokens, but they are inversely related.
-Finding an optimal is therefore essential, as too much tokens will slow down the training of the model, but quality is needed to train effeciently.
+The amount of Gaussians have a significant impact on both the quality of the image and the amount of tokens, but we want to have the best quality while having the least amount of tokens.
+Finding an optimal is therefore essential, as too much tokens will slow down the training of the model, but quality might be needed to train the transformer efficiently.
 This amount is also highly dependent on the resolution of the original image, and nature of the image.
 Images which a lot of contrast and high frequency data, such as text in an image, require more Gaussians.

 The base image we have been using uses 1500 Gaussians for 100x100, below are the effects doubling and halving that

 #subpar.grid(
-  columns: (1fr, 1fr, 1fr),
+  columns: (1fr, 1fr, 1fr, 1fr),
   rows: (auto),
   gutter: 10pt,
   align: top,
-  caption: [Comparing different starting amount of Gaussians.], figure(""), figure(
+  caption: [Comparing different starting amount of Gaussians.], figure(
     image("./images/castle_original.png", width: 100%),
     caption: [
  Original castle image
     ],
   ),
-  figure(""),
   figure(
     image("./images/castle_low_amount.png", width: 100%),
     caption: [